GlorifiedPig/GMod-Unique-PlayerData/README.md

 # gmod-unique-playerdata
 Usage:
-- Drag and drop `sh_gl_updata.lua` into your addon's libraries folder.
+- Drag and drop `sv_gl_updata.lua` into your addon's libraries folder.
 - Use `ply:SetUPData( key, value )` and `ply:GetUPData( key )` for in-code usage.